King Meets Palestinian President, Warns Of Continuation Of Gaza War In Ramadan

 For his part, President Abbas highlighted the latest developments in the West Bank and Jerusalem, stressing the need to maintain close coordination and consultation between the two sides, in service of the Palestinian cause and the protection of holy sites in Jerusalem.

-The Palestinian president expressed appreciation of Jordan's steadfast positions, under the King's leadership, in calling for stopping the war on Gaza and the protecting civilians, as well as urging the international community to shoulder its responsibilities towards the Palestinians.
+The Palestinian president expressed appreciation of Jordan's steadfast positions, under the King's leadership, in calling for stopping the war on Gaza and the protecting civilians, as well as encouraging the international community to shoulder its responsibilities towards the Palestinians, according to the statement.

 President Abbas also commended His Majesty's efforts in alleviating the suffering of Gazans during the ongoing aggression.

-Deputy Prime Minister and Foreign Minister Ayman Safadi, Director of the Office of His Majesty Jafar Hassan, and General Intelligence Department Director Maj.
-Gen. Ahmad Husni attended the meeting.
+Deputy Prime Minister and Foreign Minister Ayman Safadi, Director of the Office of His Majesty Jafar Hassan and General Intelligence Department Director Maj.
+Gen. Ahmad Husni attends the meeting.

 Legal Disclaimer: